 Let’s move on to proven suggestive selling techniques and examples so that your sales associates know exactly what to say and what questions to ask to be successful sellers.

 There are a number of different suggestive selling techniques that you can use to increase sales for your retail business, both online and in-store.
 Let’s take a look at five of the most effective selling techniques you should implement immediately both in person and on your site.

 Framing different products as “perfect pairs” is an excellent way to increase add-on purchases that boost your purchase value.
 In fact, grouping items that are commonly bought together or naturally complement one another (think how Apple places a pair of headphones next to their phones and tablets in-store) it’s one of the top visual merchandising tips.

 If someone is purchasing a dog collar for their new puppy, you could suggest a matching leash that would go perfectly with it.
 Ideally, your staff would ask about the size, age and training of the puppy to make a personalized suggestion based on the length, thickness and durability of the leash.
 New puppies who are prone to chewing, for instance, likely shouldn’t start off with an expensive leather leash.

 Complementary products can and should include those that help care for the item the customer is considering.
 When I bought my stainless steel pans, the sales associate recommended a specific cleaning agent to keep the pans clean and in great condition.
 Their suggestion was helpful and one that I took them up on.
 After all, I was spending all this money on quality pans and wanted them to last as long as possible; that sales associate’s recommendation helped me achieve that.

-If you have an online store, either with Lightspeed eCom or another eCommerce platform, you can still use this suggestive selling technique for your advantage.
+If you have an online store, you can still use this suggestive selling technique for your advantage.
 Use handy upselling and cross-selling widgets to show customers products that compliment the items they’re looking at or the ones they’ve already added to their shopping cart.

 2. Welcome your customers